6 Applications: Explore

 6.1.5 Make the labels as easy to read as possible

 The Brexit survey results were additionally broken down by region in Great Britain.
 The stacked bar plot allows for comparison of Brexit opinion across the five regions.
-In Figure 6.5 the bars are vertical in Plot A and horizontal in Plot B. While the quantitative information in the two graphics is identical, flipping the graph and creating horizontal bars provides more space for the axis labels.
+In Figure 6.5 (a) the bars are vertical and in Figure 6.5 (a) they are horizontal.
+While the quantitative information in the two graphics is identical, flipping the graph and creating horizontal bars provides more space for the axis labels.
 The easier the categories are to read, the more the reader will learn from the visualization.
 Remember, the goal is to convey as much information as possible in a succinct and clear manner.

 6.1.6 Pick a purpose